-He was called the “Splendid Splinter,” stolen from the nickname given to baseball star Ted Williams.
+He was called the “Splendid Splinter,” copied from the nickname given to baseball star Ted Williams.
 It wasn't original, but it was appropriate.
 He weighed about 145 pounds in high school, spread sparingly over his 6-foot-2 frame.

 Decades later, when Rayl was encouraging Michigan State coach Jud Heathcote to recruit Matt Painter, Heathcote called him.